lawrencesim/templatize-python/more/functions/README.md

 To specify a specific context in which the function should be called, you may use the pass-context-to-function directive, by separating the context (first) and function to call it on (second) with an arrow directive (`->`).

-When in a passed context, the `this` context for the function will the be the data-binding of the context, but the root will also be supplied as an argument.
+When in a passed context, the `self` context for the function will the be the data-binding of the context, but the root will also be supplied as an argument.

 &nbsp; *Template:*